embicoin/documents/python programming in Storj.md

 I assume you have already installed Python3, and are familiar with basic Python usage.

-## tempalte for program
+##3 Tempalte of Program
-First let's make a template for program.
+First let's make a template of program.
+Now there is no codes using JSON API.
 ```
 #!/usr/bin/env python